coltonmiller2/FertiPro/README.md

-add# Firebase Studio
+ststaadd# Firebase Studio

 This is a NextJS starter in Firebase Studio.
 Ready to deploy.

-This is a test modification to confirm file writing.
+This is a test modification to confirm file writing from Miller.